aws-samples/aws-deploy-spinnaker-halyard/README.md

 # Exposing Services

-See the [buildspec section](#modifying-buildspec-for-authentication-and-security-groups) for some supplemental information.

-The code in this repository will create two load balancers using the EKS and EC2 integrations, these services are created in the deploy_spinnaker.sh.
-When created these load balancers are open to the world, so there are few flags in the deploy_spinnaker.sh to give you options on locking down the security groups, the flags in this example will apply the security group specified in the deploy_spinnaker.sh script to the load balancers to lock down load balancers.
+There are two methods in this repository that can expose the Spinnaker services on load balancers, one uses a user-provided security group that is locked down.
+These are controlled via environment variables in the deploy-spinnaker CodeBuild project.
+The second method is using SSM to store security information that can be used to lock down the Spinnaker installation even further.
+See details in the deploy_spinnaker.sh script.

 # Modifying the Spinnaker installation